Chèvre (Goat Cheese) vs Tomme Cheese

 Tomme is a type of cheese produced in various regions across France, Switzerland, and Canada, typically made from cow's, goat's, or sheep's milk.
 It has a round shape and a variable texture that can range from dense and firm to creamy and soft, with a flavor that can be mild or pungent depending on age and production specifics.

-Chèvre (Goat Cheese) comes from France.
-Tomme Cheese originated from France and Switzerland.
+• Origin: Chèvre (Goat Cheese) (France), Tomme Cheese (France and Switzerland)

 Chèvre (Goat Cheese) Tomme Cheese